facebookresearch/EgocentricUserAdaptation/README.md

 ### (postprocess) Parsing final WandB results
-All results are saved in the WandB run entries and in local CSV dumps with per-update predictions.
+**In WandB**: All results are saved in the WandB run entries and in local CSV dumps with per-update predictions.
-To get the results in WandB, group runs (1 run is 1 user-stream) on *Group*.
-Then, filter on *Group* and select the desired metrics in the Tables.
+To get the results in WandB, group runs (1 run is 1 user-stream) on the *Group* property, and select the relevant metrics.

-Additionally, to see which metrics are used in the paper, you can check out [the table parser script](src/continual_ego4d/processing/csv_to_latex_table_parser.py) for examples.
+**Parse to Latex**: Additionally, to see which metrics are used in the paper, you can check out [the table parser script](src/continual_ego4d/processing/csv_to_latex_table_parser.py) for examples.
 The script parses downloaded (grouped) runs from WandB that are exported to a CSV, and parses the CSV to Latex-formatted tables.